Storyblok Raises $80M Series C - Read News

 In the past decade, while traditional systems like Wordpress have been the biggest players, headless systems have been taking a considerable share of the market.
 The question is, do we know why?

-Section titled The problem with traditional CMSs The problem with traditional CMSs
+The problem with traditional CMSs

 Back in the day when a new web page had to be created by either a developer or someone with a certain amount of coding experience, traditional systems like Wordpress and Drupal emerged as solutions for non-technical users to publish content online.
 These systems worked by putting a graphic UI in front of the underlying code (while still maintaining the link between the two).